Harlequin (DC Comics): Marcie Cooper

 As a youth, Marcie Cooper was recruited by the Grandmaster to join the Manhunters.
 Her grandfather, Dan Richards (a.k.a. the Manhunter), also encouraged her to join the group as he had years ago.
 The Manhunters gave her a job working at KGLX radio in Gotham City, alongside Molly Mayne-Scott, who was a former agent called the Harlequin.
 Marcie began dating Northwind and later Obsidian, both of Infinity, Inc., and infiltrated the super-team from within.

 When the Manhunters began to strike at Earth, Marcie stole Molly's illusion-casting glasses, taking the identity of the Harlequin.
 She failed to recruit Obsidian to the Manhunters and tried to kill her grandfather after he betrayed the Manhunters.
-Dan Richards was later killed by the Manhunter Mark Shaw.
+Dan Richards was later killed by the Manhunter (Mark Shaw).

-Single-minded in her attempt to destroy Infinity, Inc., she joined Injustice Unlimited and masterminded the assassination of Skyman: it was on the wedding night of Hector Hall and Lyta Trevor; the Harlequin posed as Jade and used Solomon Grundy as her pawn in killing Skyman.
-She then took Grundy, gathered the Dummy and took the pair to meet with Artemis, the Icicle II and Hazard.
-The plan to murder the Infinitors was told to all and put into action.
-Pat Dugan was used as bait to bring the heroes to Stellar Studios, but the battle went bad for the villains.
-When Solomon Grundy realized he had been manipulated by the Harlequin, he savagely beat her.
-Afterwards, she was given over to the authorities.
+Single-minded in her attempt to destroy Infinity, Inc., she joined Injustice Unlimited and masterminded the assassination of Skyman.
+On the wedding night of Hector Hall and Lyta Trevor, Harlequin poses as Jade and uses Solomon Grundy as her pawn in killing Skyman.
+She then takes Grundy and the Dummy to meet with Artemis, the Icicle, and Hazard.
+When Grundy realizes that Harlequin has been manipulating him, he savagely beats her.
+Afterwards, Harlequin is given over to the authorities.

-The Harlequin has not been heard from since (though Roy Thomas has stated that she was not killed).

-Cooper did make a cameo appearance in Alan Scott's dream sequence.

-Some readers have speculated that she may be the mysterious Harlequin introduced in Green Lantern Quarterly #5-6 (summer and fall 1993).
-This new Harlequin is shown standing next to the Golden Glider in Underworld Unleashed #1 (November 1995), whom some misinterpreted as being Marcie Cooper herself.
-Another piece of speculation entails Marcie Cooper having been the Marcy from Secret Origins (vol. 2) #20 (November 1987) and Batgirl Special #1 (1988).
-That last idea was tentatively acknowledged by Millennium Index #1 (1987).